 - It helps people to manage and lose weight.

-- It helps prevent tumor growth and aging.
+- Coconut Milk helps prevent tumor growth and aging.

 - It controls the LDL or bad cholesterol level and maintains the HDL or good cholesterol level in your body.